ghodulik95/chromebook-nautilus-desktop/README.md

 Or do this in **Keyboard > Application Shortcuts**.
 Feel free to modify the keymapping in the command or in the GUI if you do not want to use Ctrl+Alt+H.

 > **Note**: Some applications may automatically toggle your headphones into headset mode (mic enabled) without any manual intervention.
 However, if you plan to use headphones in video calls and don’t see an auto-toggle, this script plus a shortcut can be handy.
-Because the webcam device id can change across boots, applications might not operate consistently (more on that in [webcam notes](#webcam-notes).
+Because the webcam device id can change across boots, applications might not operate consistently (more on that in [webcam notes](#webcam-notes)).

 ### 6.11.
 Log out and back in, or reboot.

 Confirm everything is working:

 1. Flip into tablet mode.
 You should get a notification and you can confirm the keyboard is disabled and re-enabled when you exit tablet mode.
-2. Open Chrome normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen.
+2. Open Chrome (or your preferred browser) normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen.
 You should see little arrow navigations for back/forward/refresh in browsers.
+(If you are using a browser I did not add support for, adding support is very easy by following instructions in the comments of `~/.config/touchegg/touchegg.conf`.
+You can also easily disable the animations here.)
 3. Test brightness and volume keys.
-(The volume keys should still be responsive even without connected to Bluetooth.)
+(The volume keys should still be responsive even without connected to Bluetooth.
+This should still be responsive without having a Bluetooth device connected.)
 4. Confirm the "lock" key actually is "Delete".
 	- (This is not standard ChromeOS functionality, but I made an assumption that most Linux users would prefer to have a Delete key, which is otherwise not present on the keyboard.
 If you prefer a lock/sleep behavior, there is guidance on how to do that in the comments of `.config/keyboardmapping/.Xmodmap`)
 5. Test bluetooth headset audio toggle (Ctrl+Alt+h if using default keymapping).